-A matrix is said to be in Reduced Row Echelon Form (RREF) if, in addition to being in REF, is in RREF, but
+A matrix is said to be in Reduced Row Echelon Form (RREF) if, in addition to being in REF, is in RREF, but is not (why?).
+Nor is

 4. Any column containing a leading 1 has zeros elsewhere in the column.